sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/03-Spectre/01-spectre-intro.md

 ---
 slug: /tailoredsecurity/spectre/intro
 id: tailoredsecurity-spectre-intro
-title: Spectre
+title: Introduction To Spectre
 description: The following details how Spectre is utilized by Sygma.
+draft: false
 ---

 :::info
-The following details Sygma's Spectre (zero-knowledge light client) verification system.
+The following details Sygma's Spectre verification system utilizing zero-knowledge (zk) proofs of consensus between EVM domains.
 :::

-# Introduction To Spectre
+Whereas Sygma's secure [MPC](../02-MPC/02-mpc.md) architecture provides low cost, high speed, and moderately secure attestation of cross-chain messaging events, Sygma's **zero knowledge (zk) light node, Spectre**, offers a trust-minimized, highly secure verification system that offers high speeds and low cost (at scale) in zk verification.

 Spectre implements a blockchain coprocessor to offload intensive computations from a constrained onchain execution layer to a more expansive offchain environment.
 Its purpose is to produce succinct proofs of [Gasper](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/gasper/) consensus that can be efficiently verified on a destination chain.